2020 Instructions for Form 590 Withholding Exemption Certificate

 SACRAMENTO CA 94267-0651

-For questions unrelated to withholding, or to download, view, and print California tax forms and publications, or to access the TTY/TDD numbers, see the Internet and Telephone Assistance section.
+For questions unrelated to withholding, or to download, view, and print California tax forms and publications, see the Internet and Telephone Assistance section.

 Internet and Telephone Assistance